SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 Use the orange 🟧 sticky notes.

 The domain experts and stakeholders can simply start recording the events that occur in a process.
-The events don't necessarillyh need to be in a precise timeline order (yet).
+The events don't necessarily need to be in a precise timeline order (yet).

 Domain events are always rooted in the **past tense** to represent a fact.
 Facts cannot be changed because they actually happened.